b0tting/initiative/README.md

 ```
 Note that this configuration serves the static files from a seperate location instead of using the Python webserver.
 You cannot run this application as an WSGI application, or at least I could not, because the gevent handler cannot be found or cannot be started.

+# Known limitations

+One open issue is that effects stop at the start of the round, not at the initative of the player who inserted them.

 # Technology
 Python flask, running a jquery mobile webpage, communicating over websockets using timestamped messsages.
 I included the original themeroller theme (http://jqueryui.com/themeroller/) so you can roll your own.